GSK joins China trade push as UK trumpets healthcare deals

-LONDON GlaxoSmithKline's (GSK.L) chief executive is joining a new panel to promote trade between Britain and China, just over a year after the drugmaker was handed a record fine of nearly $500 million (323 million pounds) for bribing Chinese doctors.
+LONDON Oct 21 GlaxoSmithKline's chief executive is joining a new panel to promote trade between Britain and China, just over a year after the drugmaker was handed a record fine of nearly $500 million for bribing Chinese doctors.

 The group has since been rebuilding its position in China.